What is the Executive Assessment in Dubai?

 An Admissions Test for Executive MBA Programs

-The EA is to EMBA programs as the GMAT is to MBA programs.
+The Executive Assessment is to EMBA programs as the GMAT is to MBA programs.
 Essentially, the Executive Assessment is becoming THE admissions test for Executive MBA programs.
 It’s widely accepted by top EMBA programs in Dubai and Abu Dhabi, such as London Business School Dubai and INSEAD Abu Dhabi.
-Moreover, the EA is accepted by more than 50 elite (and not so elite) programs around the world.
-For a full list, check the website of the creators of the EA.
+Moreover, the EA is accepted by more than 50 elite (and not-so-elite) programs around the world.
+For a full list, check the website of the EA’s creators.

 Want to know if your selected program accepts the EA?
 Ask them!
 Well ok, first check the admissions page of their website.
-If it’s not there, then send an email to the admissions office telling them you want to take the EA instead of the GMAT.
+If it’s not there, email the admissions office telling them you want to take the EA instead of the GMAT.

 A Test of Your Ability to Handle Academic Rigors